-The site is located on the St Lucia campus and is part of a well established and significant precinct of the university Master Plan.
-The site has significant prominence in the University campus.
-Well established relationships and links with the existing campus roads, Great Court, the Circular Drive and the open green space adjacent to the Brisbane River had to be considered in the design process.
-The site is positioned between existing occupied buildings, some of which are heritage listed as part of the Great Court Complex.
+The Learning Innovation Building (LIB) is located on the University of Queensland’s St Lucia campus, in a prominent precinct within the campus.
+The site enjoys well established relationships and links with the existing campus roads, the Great Court, Circular Drive and open green spaces adjacent to the Brisbane River.
+Further to this, LIB is positioned between existing university buildings, some of which are heritage listed as part of the Great Court Complex.

-The proposed building is a four storey high educational facility providing accommodation for three university departments.
+The four-storey educational facility provides accommodation for three university departments.
 The spaces provided include experimental seminar/teaching spaces, office/administration spaces, meeting/boardrooms, media editing suites and staff support facilities.
-A studio or atelier space termed the ‘Innovation Laboratory’ will form the focus for various department specific activities.
-A three storey high void space will link the horizontal floor plates vertically, improve the internal environment and contribute to the efficiency of the building.
+A studio or atelier space termed the ‘Innovation Laboratory’ forms the focus for various department specific activities.
+A three-storey high void space links the horizontal floor plates vertically, improving the internal environment and contributing to the overall efficiency of the building.

-The design process intends to maintain and improve ‘hidden’ or secondary pedestrian links to surrounding spaces and buildings.
+The design process intentionally maintains and improves ‘hidden’ or secondary pedestrian links to surrounding spaces and buildings.
 Public courtyard space adds to an existing sequence of external spaces within the campus, including the Great Court.

-Views of the campus, river, eastern suburbs and the Green Bridge will be available from the upper levels of the proposed scheme.
-Openings in the external envelope have been positioned to frame external views and to maximise daylighting to the interior of the building.
+Views of the campus, river, eastern suburbs and the Green Bridge are available from the upper levels of the scheme.
+Openings in the external envelope have been positioned to frame external views and maximise daylighting to the interior of the building.

 Office space for five university departments dedicated to the innovation of teaching and learning.
 Audio-visual integrated landscape courtyards, and flexible seminar spaces.

 Electrical Engineer | Aurecon

 Fire Engineer | Aecom